datasalt/splout-db/splout-hadoop/examples/meteo/README.md

 Now both tablespaces are ready to be deployed atomically into the Splout SQL cluster:

 <pre>
-hadoop jar splout-*-hadoop.jar generate --qnode http://localhost:4412 --root database-files --tablespaces meteo-pby-stn-wban
+hadoop jar splout-*-hadoop.jar deploy --qnode http://localhost:4412 --root database-files --tablespaces meteo-pby-stn-wban
 </pre>

+If you visit http://localhost:4412/ you will be able to see the deployed tablespaces, and you will be able to perform queries at http://localhost:4412/console.html

+Now let's see how an example aplication makes use of this data.
+Open the file examples/meteo/web/index.html in your browser and try the example.
+The code of the example can be seen here: https://github.com/datasalt/splout-db/blob/master/splout-hadoop/examples/meteo/web/index.html